Summary in 30 seconds

 - Paddle — merchant of record for payments.
 Receives billing details (name, billing address, payment method).

-- Postmark or a similar transactional email provider — delivers sign-up, billing, and security emails.
+- Resend or a similar transactional email provider — delivers sign-up, billing, and security emails.

 We do not share data with advertising networks, data brokers, or social media platforms.